ViaTecnologia/ViaTecnologia/README.md

 ---

-*Document created by ViaTecnologia - November 2025*
+*Document updated by ViaTecnologia - January 2026*